apache/incubator-devlake-website/docs/GettingStarted/DockerComposeSetup.md

 <br/>

 ## FAQ
-### Can I use a managed Cloud database service instead of running database in Docker?
+### Can I use a managed cloud database service instead of running database in Docker?

 Yes, please follow the steps below: